tlarok/blender-fbximporter/README.md

 For player characters, it's recommended to extract the skeleton from `fc_m_0000.partsbnd.dcx`.
 Since FLVER files cannot be imported directly without external tools or addons, user suggested using the [Aqua Toolset](https://github.com/Shadowth117/Aqua-Toolset) to export the model as an FBX, which can then be imported into Blender.

-> FromSoftware armatures are typically named `Master`.
+???+ noteFromSoftware armatures are typically named `Master`.
-> Make sure the armature in your Blender scene is renamed to `Master`, or the created physics will not work correctly.
+???+ noteMake sure the armature in your Blender scene is renamed to `Master`, or the created physics will not work correctly.

 Next, prepare the mesh you are creating physics or clothing for.
 It must be rigged to the same armature.
 Also mesh must be triangular, otherwise mesh will have missmatch with model you will later import in flver.